 Nowhere Left to Go but Up

 If garden space is limiting your potential production, then you might want to consider vertical farming which takes advantage of the space between the floor and ceiling to increase active garden space.
 Think of it like adding a second floor to a house: you don’t increase the foundation’s footprint, but you effectively double the usable space.
 Generally, there are two versions of vertical farming with different purposes for each.

 The Cylindrical Chamber

 This is usually a prefabricated growing system where tubed lights are run vertically on chains in the middle of a circular chamber with plants covering the walls.
 This system is meant to make the most of used energy and increase the canopy’s light absorption.
-The primary benefit being that you’re not trying to force light in any single direction because you’re putting plants on all sides of the bulbs.
+The primary benefit is that you’re not trying to force light in any single direction because you’re putting plants on all sides of the bulbs.
 It also eliminates the conversion of light photons into heat which happens when light bounces off a reflector or other non-plant surfaces.
 When the lights are properly situated in air-cooling tubes, the plants can be surprisingly close, sometimes even just inches away from the lights.

-This type of system is most frequently used by home growers and not generally found in a commercial environment.
+This type of system is most frequently used by home growers and is not generally found in a commercial environment.